ryan-kirkman/challenges/problems/m1_voice_call_client.md

 # Talkdesk iOS voice call client

-You iOS challenge at Talkdesk will be to build an app that supports voice calls plus some convenience features as described on the Requirements section below.
+Your iOS challenge at Talkdesk will be to build an app that supports voice calls plus some convenience features as described on the Requirements section below.

 The test case will be having two instances of the app talking to each other (ie, on two different devices or on device and simulator).
-Properly document the test procedure so we are able to actually see it working.
+For this challenge you don't need to roll your own CTI or PBX.
+You can use simple capability token management (have a look on the Assumptions section).
+Properly document the build and test procedures so we are able to actually see it working.

 You are free to take the options regarding UI layout and app navigation that you think are the most suited.

-The challenge can be solved either in Objective-C or Swift.
-If you choose Swift *please include also some significant* **Objective-C** *portion of source code*.

 ## Requirements